shadowbanks/alx-higher_level_programming/0x03-python-data_structures/README.md

 	 * "2-replace_in_list" - Replace the element at a specific index or leave the list unchange if invalid index is passed

+	 * "3-print_reversed_list_integer" - print a list with integers in reverse

+	 * "4-new_in_list" - Replace element of a copy of an integer list at a specific location